 I’ve seen rock stars before.
 I’ve worked with famous people before too but this is usually after their detox.

 I don’t like seeing other people degraded.
-And to be clear, I really didn’t like the man who bragged about his suits either.
+To be clear, I really didn’t like the man who bragged about his suits either.
 But this is my bag.
-I own my biases and humbly, I admit this has nothing to do with anyone else, except me.
+I own my biases and, humbly, I admit this has nothing to do with anyone else except me.

 I remember what I thought and felt when I was on the scene.
 I remember being woken by a stranger.
 I was laying on a bench at a bus stop.
 It was early morning in the summer of 1989.
 I was into the dope gods by now.
 I was about to go “Away.”